 Ph.D., Communications, University of Washington, 1991; M.S.
 Mass Communications, Boston University, 1982; B.A.
 Communications, Stanford University, 1979

-Nancy K. Rivenburgh, Ph.D. is a professor in the Department of Communication at the University of Washington in Seattle.
+Nancy K. Rivenburgh, Ph.D. is a professor emerita in the Department of Communication at the University of Washington in Seattle.
 Her primary research and teaching interests focus on cities as complex communication environments.
-Her most recent book is Envisioning Better Cities: A Global Tour of Good Ideas (2019).
-In it, she highlights the myriad roles that communication and creativity play in making cities more livable and socially and environmentally sustainable.
-Prof. Rivenburgh also teaches courses in global communication, fieldwork methods, and creative problem solving.
+Her most recent book Envisioning Better Cities: A Global Tour of Good Ideas (2019) highlights the myriad roles that communication and creativity play in making cities more livable and socially and environmentally sustainable.
+Over her 32 years at the UW, Prof. Rivenburgh also taught courses and conducted research related to global communication, fieldwork methods, and creative problem solving.

 - Chase, Patricia & Rivenburgh Nancy (2019).
 Envisioning Better Cities: A Global Tour of Good Ideas.
 Redondo Beach, CA: ORO Editions.

 - Ozaralli, Nurdan & Rivenburgh Nancy (2016).
 Entrepreneurial Intention: Antecedents to Entrepreneurial Behavior in the U.S.A. and Turkey.
 Journal of Global Entrepreneurship Research.DOI 10.1186/s40497-016-0057

 - Rivenburgh, N. (2013).
 Media Framing of Complex Issues: The Case of Endangered Languages.
 Public Understanding of Science 22(6), 704-717.